 Hotels: Travel in France is very easy and there are a ton of accommodation options.
 On this trip, we used Airbnb for accommodations.
 We would also recommend looking at Booking.com for a broad range of hotel options.

 Rental Cars: The best way to see the South of France is via a rental car.
-We’ve rented with many different companies in the past, but we found that Budget had good rates in France.
+We’ve rented with many different companies in the past, but we found that Budget Rent A Car had good rates in France.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.

 Travel Insurance: Provence and the South of France is an amazing destination!
 While the country is extremely safe, car accidents can happen.
 For this trip, we bought travel insurance from Travel Guard because you never know what can happen.